campusarena/campusarena.github.io/index.md

 GitHub Actions automatically runs build and lint checks on each push to the main branch.
 The configuration file is located at `.github/workflows/ci.yml`.

 ---

-## Walkthrough videos

-Walkthrough videos will be published as development progresses, including:

-* Creating a tournament
-* Joining and managing a league
-* Submitting and verifying match results
-* Viewing standings and rankings

----